Tanujarora100/Devops-Interview-Notes/Devops-Notes/Monitoring/Prometheus-Questions.md

     - **Answer**: Storage optimization in Prometheus includes configuring retention policies, using remote storage integrations for long-term storage, and employing efficient hardware resources.
 Additionally, managing label cardinality helps reduce storage usage.

 24. **What are recording rules in Prometheus?**
-    - **Answer**: Recording rules allow you to precompute frequently needed or computationally expensive queries and save their results as new time series.
+    - **Answer**: Recording rules allow you to precompute frequently needed or computationally **expensive queries and save their results as new time series**.
     - These rules are defined in the configuration file and help improve query performance.

 25. **How do you handle metric cardinality issues in Prometheus?**